 In 2007 and 2008 and 2009, our capital expenditures totaled RMB65.9 million, RMB31.6 million and RMB228.7 million (US\$33.5 million), respectively.
 In past years, our capital expenditures related primarily to the purchase of medical equipment and the acquisition of assets from third parties.
 Capital expenditures increased in 2009 as compared to 2008 as we established a significant number of our own centers in 2009 as compared to 2008, where in 2008 the expansion of our network was primarily through acquisition.
 Capital expenditure decreased in 2008 as compared to 2007 due to our expansion of our network through the acquisitions of China Medstar, Xing Heng Feng Medical and other businesses in 2008.
 In August 2009, we purchased from Chang'an Hospital the six units of radiotherapy and diagnostic imaging equipment that were located at the six centers that we previously managed under service-only agreements with Chang'an Hospital.
 The total agreed upon consideration for such equipment was approximately RMB72.7 million (US\$10.7 million), which was fully paid as of December 31, 2009.
 We subsequently entered into a long-term lease and management services arrangement with Chang'an Hospital pursuant to which we leased these six units of equipment to Chang'an Hospital.
-Two of the six units of equipment were combined into one center and we provide lease and management services to the five remaining centers in which these six units of equipment are located.
+Two of the six units of equipment are located.